Dealing with accumulated data.

 Everything since the time that backup was made is lost.

-So, how long should I keep backups?
+So how long should you keep backups?

 There’s no general rule I can apply that would make sense for everyone.

-The questions I’d have you consider are:
+Here are the questions I’d have you consider.

-• Is there any reason you can’t just throw more disk space at it and increase the number of backups you keep?
+- Is there any reason you can’t just throw more disk space at it and increase the number of backups you keep?

 These questions apply for any time period you might choose to keep backups, be it three days, three months, or three years.
-For various reasons and in various situations, the proper retention period could be any of those, or even longer.
+For various reasons and in various situations, the proper retention period could be any of those or even longer.

 Podcast audio